-In this article I describe process of writing of simple cross-platform HTTP proxy.
+In this article I describe the process of writing of a simple cross-platform HTTP proxy.
+Please, note that this code isn't production-ready - it was used as simple demonstration on how it could be implemented, and contains obvious bugs.

-To develop this example (here you can find source codes in archive) the Boost version 1.35 was used.
+To develop this example (source code) I used Boost version 1.35.
 To build example, you can use cmake (but you can also build sources manually).
 To configure and build you need to run following commands (on Unix-like OSes)1:

 > cmake . > make